ebenezerdon/expense-appwrite/tutorial.md

 	}
 ```

 The `handleSubmit` function handles both creating new expenses and updating existing ones.
-When creating a new expense, we set document-level permissions to ensure users can only access their own expenses.
+When creating a new expense, we set document-level permissions to ensure users can access their expenses.
+Here, we're giving users the **Read**, **Update**, and **Delete** permissions.

 Finally, let's add utility functions for managing expenses: